The Pulse of K-Entertainment

 #K-Pop Comeback#JYP Entertainment#ITZY#May 2026#Motto

 ITZY is returning on May 18, 2026 at 6 p.m.
-KST with the new album Motto, and the group confirmed the full rollout at midnight KST on April 22 through its official trailer and teaser scheduler on YouTube.
-According to Soompi's report on the announcement and the video metadata on ITZY's official trailer, the reveal included the title, release date, track list, and a day-by-day promotion calendar in one drop.
-That matters because comeback campaigns this complete usually unfold in stages, not all at once.
+KST with the new album Motto, and the group confirmed the full rollout at midnight KST on April 22 through its official trailer, teaser scheduler, and track list assets.
+The release date and title are visible in ITZY's official trailer, while the wider schedule and eight-song track list were summarized by Soompi after the label's drop.
+According to JYP's official teaser timetable, fans are getting a straight line from April 27 concept photos to the May 18 release instead of the usual staggered mystery-box rollout.
+That matters because comeback campaigns this complete usually unfold in phases, not all at once.
 This time, JYP Entertainment gave MIDZY a clean roadmap from concept photos to release week, which makes Motto feel less like a vague teaser cycle and more like a full-scale reset for one of fourth gen K-pop's most reliable groups.

 Members of ITZY appear on a ladder in the official Motto trailer still against a bright cloud-filled sky.